javedali99/audio-to-text-transcription/README.md

 # 🤖🎬 YouTube Audio-to-Text Transcription 🎧📝

-Unleash the power of automation with this sophisticated and user-friendly script that downloads audio from YouTube videos, transcribes the content into text, and saves the transcription to a text file.
+Unleash the power of automation with this sophisticated and user-friendly script that downloads audio from YouTube videos, transcribes the content into text, detects the language of the transcribed text, and saves the transcription to a text file.
 Save time, effort, and resources by harnessing cutting-edge technology to streamline the transcription process.

 ## Table of Contents